 Most Jaya Kula teachings, rituals, and events are open to everyone.
 Coming to satsang is usually the best way to start to get acquainted with our teachings, practices, teacher, and community.
 You are welcome to participate as much or as little as you like.

 Get to know us better

 Tantra Foundations is a four-day immersion for people who want a more thorough introduction to direct realization view and practice.
 Foundations will give you a clear idea of what Trika Shaivism has to say about the nature of reality, human life, self-realization, and cosmology.
 You will receive a complete practice that includes mantra, meditation, kriya yoga, hatha yoga, and Ayurvedic self-care.
 Foundations is offered once a year in Portland, Maine and Portland, Oregon.
 In 2019, Foundations will be offered in the Bay Area for the first time.

 In addition to weekly satsangs and Tantra Foundations, there are dozens of other special teachings each year.
 These give you a wide range of practical tools to enhance your health, relationships with others, and seated spiritual practice.

 Full Moon Circle is how to go deeper

 If you feel a natural commitment to going deeper, you can ask to join the Full Moon Circle.
 The Full Moon Circle comprises a group of students who move together, attending a series of traditional, formal teachings and practicing as guided by Shambhavi.
 Students commit to attending for three years and to maintaining a daily seated practice.

-Full Moon Circle meets monthly, or more often as needed.
-The Circle opens to new students at times specified by Shambhavi.
-In order to join the Full Moon Circle, you must have taken Jaya Kula Foundations, and you must have a firmly established, daily practice consisting of sadhana taught to you by Shambhavi.
+Full Moon Circle meets monthly or more often as needed.
+It opens to new students at times specified by Shambhavi.
+In order to join the Full Moon Circle, you must have taken Tantra Foundations, and you must have a firmly established, daily practice consisting of sadhana taught to you by Shambhavi.